vga-team/demo_dblp-app/README.md

 case, it might be good to run this step with a larger filter with all conferences and year range that might be interested later (but do not run it without filtering since it could take days).
-Then, when configuration is changed (as a subset of the larger filter), we start from step 1 instead of 0.**
+Then, when configuration is changed (as a subset of the larger filter), we start from step 1 instead of 0.
+For the script 4_generate-vector-tiles.js you may need to choose an appropriate zoom level to limit the number of tiles that it generates.**

 For example, we first run the below command.